 With the Organic Labeling Law in place, it was relatively easy to create a certification program that could be funded by the growers, with oversight by a grower based advisory board.
 Initially , the active majority of TPC board members put tremendous energy and effort into developing regulations for organic production.
 Members were appointed to the Washington State Department of Agriculture organic advisory board.
 As the program evolved and gained experience along with other programs around the country, a separation between growers and certifiers developed to assure fairness.

 In 1987, WSDA assumed the administration of the organic certification program.
 At first, the state program was small and had only a part-time staff person, Miles McEvoy.
 Miles recognized that farmers needed more education and technical assistance on organic methods.
 He initiated the publication of the Washington Tilth Journal.

-Washington state is now approaching 800 certified farms and has a dedicated staff of state inspectors.
-Directed by Miles, our state program became a model in the United States.
+Washington state now has over 1,000 certified farms and has a dedicated staff of state inspectors.
+Directed by Brenda Book, who took over the program when Miles departed in 2012, our state program has become a model in the United States.

 Today, members of Tilth Producers continue to work with other organic agriculture activists and organizations to complete national certification standards for organic food and fiber.
 Washington remains a leader in this effort.